 We rely upon the capacity, reliability and security of our information technology hardware and software infrastructure.
 For instance, we use a combination of standard and customized software platforms to manage, record and report all aspects of our operations and, in many instances, enable our customers to remotely access certain areas of our databases to monitor yields, inventory positions, work-in-progress status and vendor quality data.
 We are constantly expanding and updating our information technology infrastructure in response to our changing needs.
-Any failure to manage, expand and update our information technology infrastructure or any failure in the operation of this infrastructure could harm our business.
+Any failure to manage, expand and update our information technology infrastructure could harm our business.